Psalter-Hours of Bernat Martorell

 Language: Catalan

-Features a transcription and translation of the original text.
+Features a commentary, a transcription and translation of the original text.

 1 volume: Exact reproduction of the original document (extent, color and size) Reproduction of the entire original document as detailed as possible (scope, format, colors).
 The binding may not correspond to the original or current document binding.